yarko/scrapedoc/source/overview.rst

 and a way to execute external commands.
 Shells also provide variables, and some sort of program control.

-|SP| has a rich set of built-in commands, and allows callig
+|SP| has a rich set of built-in commands, and allows calling
 external commands through your system's shell.
 You can also add built-in commands by writing extensions to |s| in Python (*plugins*).